 1099-NEC vs. 1099-MISC

 Although 1099-NEC Form Online is now used to report independent contractor income, the 1099-MISC Form Online is still around.
-It is used to report miscellaneous income such as rent or payments to counsellor.
+It is used to report miscellaneous income such as rent or payments to a counselor.

 Since both forms are in use, contractor payments in 2020 and beyond will be reported on the new form 1099-NEC.
 The due date for the 1099-NEC is January 31st of the year following the applicable tax year.
 As usual, if January 31st does not fall on a business, the due date will be extended to the next business day.